Last Updated on Jan 2, 2023 by Anjali Chourasiya

 An index is a basket of top-performing stocks selected from different market sectors that acts as a mirror of the performance of the market as a whole.
-While it would be an arduous task to track multiple stocks at once, an index gives you the ease of gauging the performance of a particular stock against the benchmark index.
+It gives you the ease of gauging the performance of a particular stock against the benchmark index.

 Importance of a stock market index

-Index majorly represents market mood.
+The market index majorly represents market mood.
 The index reacts to electoral, political, and geopolitical events, mirroring the sentiment in the market.
 Besides this, the following explains the importance of an index.

-Helpful in stock selection for investment
+Helpful in the stock selection for investment

-The stock market index acts as a differentiator and groups stocks in an organized manner based on classification criteria.
+The stock market index acts as a differentiator and groups stocks in an organised manner based on classification criteria.
 This criterion could be—market cap, sector, industry, company type, etc. For example, Nifty IT is a collection of the top 10 companies from the IT sector.
 Grouping similar stocks in an index makes it easier for investors to draw a comparison and measure performance against the markets.